Scheduling Games with Machine-Dependent Priority Lists: Conclusion and Open Problems

 Traditional analysis of coordination mechanisms assumes that jobs assigned to some machine are processed according to some policy, such as shortest or longest processing time.
 In this paper we explored the effect of having a different policy, given by an arbitrary priority list, for every machine.
 We showed that in general, an NE schedule may not exist, and it is NP-hard to identify whether a given game has an NE.
 On the other hand, for several important classes of instances, we showed that an NE exists and can be computed efficiently, and we bounded the equilibrium inefficiency with respect to the common measures of minimum makespan and sum of completion times.
 We also showed that natural dynamics converge to an NE for all these classes.
 In terms of computational complexity, we proved that even for the simple class of identical machines, for which an NE can be computed efficiently, it is NP-hard to compute an NE whose quality is better than the quality of the worst NE.

 Our work leaves open several interesting directions for future work. \begin{itemize} \item To the best of our knowledge, the problem of computing the social optimum of an instance is a new variant of scheduling with precedence constraints, that has not been studied before.
 The main difference from classical scheduling with precedence constraints is that a priority list determine the scheduling priority for jobs on a specific machine, rather than for the entire schedule.
 Therefore, it is not possible to adopt known ideas and techniques. \item Since our game may not have an NE, it is natural to consider weaker notions of stability.
 In particular, for a parameter $\alpha \ge 1$, a profile is an $\alpha$-approximate NE if no job can change strategy such that the cost reduces by factor at least $\alpha$~\cite{Tim_Eva}.
-In Theorem~\ref{thm:hard_approxNEexistsGeneral} we show that it is even NP-hard to decide if the game has a $(3/2 - \epsilon)$-approximate PNE.
-The existence and computation of approximate NE profiles is still open.
+The existence and calculation of approximate NE profiles is still open. \item A natural generalization is to consider games in which jobs have an arbitrary strategy space, and the cost of a job is the sum of the cost for the resources used, where each resource has its own priority list.

 \end{itemize}